robfletcher/grails-gson/readme.md

 The plugin registers a [`JsonDeserializer`][8] that handles conversion of JSON to Grails domain objects.
 It will handle deserialization at any level of a JSON object graph so embedded objects, relationships and persistent collections can all be modified when binding to the top level domain object instance.

+The deserializer is pre-configured to handle:

+- domain classes
+- domain associations
+- _Set_, _List_ and _Map_ associations
+- embedded properties
+- collections of basic types
+- arbitrary depth object graphs

 If a JSON object contains an `id` property then it will use GORM to retrieve an existing instance, otherwise it creates a new one.

 The deserializer respects the [`bindable`][9] constraint so any properties that are blacklisted from binding are ignored.
 Any JSON properties that do not correspond to persistent properties on the domain class are ignored.
 Any other properties of the JSON object are bound to the domain instance.